 - For more than 30 years Bainbridge College has provided higher education to the residents of southwest Georgia.
 The College is among the fastest growing in the State of Georgia, enjoying a 52 percent increase in enrollment since Fall 2001.
 The College continues to expand on its commitment to effective teaching and community enhancement.
 It has provided leadership for community, school, and civic activities and gained a reputation for academic excellence.

-- The teacher population of 78 teachers has declined by 42% over five years.
+- The teacher population of 78 teachers has stayed relatively flat over five years.

 |Bainbridge State College||(GA) Community College Avg.|

 |Institution Level||At least 2 but less than 4 years||Four or more years|